SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 reaching the actual geometric axis :math:`r=0`.
 If :math:`dr` is a radial cell size, the dual radial axis is shifted by :math:`-dr/2`.
 Below is an example for :math:`N_{ghost}=2`.
+All equations in this section are given for this specific case.
+For different numbers of ghost cells, simply add the difference in all indices.
 :math:`jp` and :math:`jd` stand for the primal and dual indices.

 .. figure:: _static/transverse_axis.png